November 25-29, 2019 — Geneva, Switzerland

 BRI has produced booklets, brochures, and posters that synthesize biotic mercury data and summarize several Minamata Initial Assessments.
 For a full list of BRI mercury publications, click here, or view related publications below:

-Science Communications Booklets
+Science Communications Booklets and Reports

 Mercury in the Global Environment presents data on mercury concentrations in marine and freshwater biota extracted from the GBMS database, as well as mercury data relative to global fisheries capture data from the Food and Agriculture Organization (FAO).
 Mercury concentrations from various taxa are presented and compared geographically.
 Together, these data help inform decision makers of species in which and locations where mercury presents a risk to human health and the environment.
 This report aids parties of the Minamata Convention on Mercury during their ratification and implementation processes.